-- 7. Antarctic scientists potentially have a higher chance of carrying non-native propagules to Antarctic [and sub-Antarctic] ecosystems than other Antarctic travellers because their field of study often takes them to alpine or northern polar habitats.
-Moreover, Antarctic scientists frequently move between the Antarctic Conservation Biogeographic Regions (ACBRs) which differ substantially in biodiversity and geodiversity.
+Conservation Biogeographic Regions (ACBRs)^{2,3,4} which can differ substantially in biodiversity and geodiversity.
 In the process of conducting research within these habitats, Antarctic scientists can inadvertently entrain propagules and/or soil on clothing, equipment and equipment cases.
 If these items are then taken to the Antarctic, or among ACBRs, and they have not been cleaned/sterilised to remove or kill the propagules, an opportunity to transfer such material to and around Antarctica is created.
-Equipment should be properly cleaned or sterilized before it enters the Antarctic, or moves between regions within Antarctica. - 8.
+Equipment should be properly cleaned before it enters the Antarctic, or moves between regions within Antarctica.

 The implications of human transfer of taxa between locations can range from the modification of the genetic structure of populations to changes in local biodiversity and subsequent effects on community dynamics.
 Human transfer may involve species (or their propagules) from sites outside Antarctica, and such species would in most cases be considered non-native.
-However, given the differences between regions, intra-regional transfer of indigenous species also needs to be minimised.
-Such accidental movement of indigenous biota could compromise scientific studies of molecular adaptation, regional evolution and biogeography and reduce the inherent value that Antarctica offers as a system with very limited anthropogenic influence. - 9.
-Field activities in Antarctica should be designed to have as little environmental impact as possible.
+However, given the differences between regions, intraregional transfer of indigenous species also needs to be minimised.
+Such accidental movement of indigenous biota could compromise scientific studies of molecular adaptation, regional evolution and biogeography and reduce the inherent value that Antarctica offers as a system with very limited anthropogenic influence.